 'I will see you in court, Mr. Trump!': Rape accuser Carroll files another lawsuit against former president

-Later in letter to the court, the writer has appealed to delay the heairng to April 10 so that it can cover both lawsuits.
+Later in letter to the court, the writer has appealed to delay the hearing to April 10 so that it can cover both lawsuits.

 Story highlights